By Saam: Later years with the Phillies

-While most announcers of his era were unabashed "homers", Saam rarely rooted for the Phillies and A's from the booth.
+While most announcers of his era were unabashed "homers," Saam rarely rooted for the Phillies and A's from the booth.
 In a book that he started but never finished before his death, he said that he "never felt it would serve any constructive purpose" to criticize umpires, even when it was obvious they'd missed a call.
 Campbell recalled that Saam's philosophy in life was "rolling along"; his composure never changed during big wins or losing streaks that seemed to last forever.

 Other broadcasting areas

-Away from baseball, he worked games for the Philadelphia Eagles of the NFL and Philadelphia Warriors of the NBA.
+Away from baseball, he worked games for the Philadelphia Eagles and Philadelphia Warriors.
 He was one of the broadcasters during Wilt Chamberlain's 100-point game in 1962.
-Saam was also the first announcer of a nationally televised NFL game on Thanksgiving: he was at the microphone in Detroit on November 26, 1953 when the Lions beat the Green Bay Packers, 34-15.
+Saam was also the first announcer of a nationally televised NFL game on Thanksgiving: he was at the microphone in Detroit on November 26, 1953, when the Lions beat the Green Bay Packers, 34–15.
 The game was carried on the now-defunct DuMont Network.

 Saam also called games of the Eastern Hockey League's Philadelphia Ramblers: on January 8, 1961, the Ramblers visited the New York Rovers at the Long Island Arena with Saam broadcasting the third period and overtime back to Philadelphia.

 Saam was known for the occasional slip-up on the air.
 For example, he once opened a game by saying, "Hello, Byrum Saam, this is everybody speaking."
 (This goof has also been credited to other announcers, including Lindsey Nelson and Phil Rizzuto.)
 Prior to Game 5 of the 1959 World Series, when Mel Allen introduced the NBC Radio audience to "amiable, affable, able Byrum Saam", a distracted Saam unthinkingly replied, "Right you are, Mel Allen."
 Once, Saam created a beheading when Alex Johnson, the Phillies' left fielder, chased a fly ball: "Alex Johnson is going back.
 He's going back, back.
 His head hits the wall.
 He reaches down, picks it up, and throws into second base."
 (Jerry Coleman made a similar statement about Dave Winfield in a San Diego Padres broadcast.)